 Welcome to the Hong Kong History Centre’s quarterly round-up.

-We have a lot more happening in this new academic year, so please stay tuned and follow us!
+We are also developing new community engagement initiatives.
+First off will be a History Salon on the 27th January 2024.
 If you want to receive information and news from Hong Kong History Centre, please subscribe to our mailing list by filling out the form at the bottom of this page.

 We are grateful for the support and feedback we have received from our audiences and supporters, and we hope to see you again in the future, or if we have not seen you yet, we hope that this roundup gives you a flavour of the events we have been sponsoring.